open-telemetry/opentelemetry-specification/specification/metrics/metric-requirement-level.md

 ## Required

 All instrumentations MUST emit the metric.
-A semantic convention defining a Required metric expects that an absolute majority of instrumentation libraries and applications are able to efficiently emit it. `http.server.duration` is an example of a Required metric.
+A semantic convention defining a Required metric expects that an absolute majority of instrumentation libraries and applications are able to efficiently emit it.

 ## Recommended